Wealthronic · Independent personal-finance journalism

 What I would do differently

-Three things, in case anyone is reading this and considering trying it themselves.
+Three things, for anyone considering trying it.

 Editorial note.
 Wealthronic publishes general educational information about personal finance — it is not personalized financial, tax, or legal advice.
 Specific dollar figures, returns, and timeframes in this article describe the author's experience and should not be taken as projections.
 Please consult a licensed financial professional before making material decisions about your money.
 Read our full editorial & affiliate disclosure.